Malik-ikrash/Time_series_incident_prediction/README.md

 threshold = 0.3
 ```

 Lowering the threshold increases recall (more incidents detected) but may decrease precision (more false alerts).
-This reflects the typical trade-off in real monitoring systems.

 ---